albertvisser/axe/readme.rst

 ------------

 - Python (with ElementTree)
-- PyQT or wxPhoenix  for the current version
+- PyQt or wxPhoenix for the current version
-- Tkinter and Gene Cash's Tree module for the original PC version (unmaintained)
-- PocketPyGUI for a PocketPC version (unmaintained)